Code-Institute-Submissions/SOlaCoder005-ba-mi-soro_AugResub/README.md

 1. Beginner, Intermediate and Advanced Phrase Sheets

     - Akin to the quiz levels, this page provides users with phrase sheets.
-Each sheet provides useful phrases that can be used in Yoruba spoken conversations.
+Each sheet provides useful phrases that can be used in Yoruba conversations.

-    - As the language is complex and the BMS site is designed to provide users with a taster of the language through quizzes, the sheets provide a small selection of phrases.
+    - As the language is complex; the BMS site is designed to provide users with a taster of the language through quizzes.
+As such, the sheets provide a small selection of commonly used Yoruba words and phrases.

     - While these can help the user answer some of the the quiz questions, it is highly advised that users develop their knowledge with certified and supplementary learning resources (e.g. videos, lessons, and conversions) to develop their knowledge further.